 Melody & Breaks

-In the version of the melody given in the attachments, the notes that make up the melody for the A-Part of Cripple Creek are, in ascending order of pitch:
+In the version of the melody given in the files at the bottom of this write-up, the notes that make up the melody for the A-Part of Cripple Creek are, in ascending order of pitch:

 5 6 1 2 3 4 5 6 1

 Key of A: E F# A B C# D E F# A

 Key of G: D E G A B C D E G